MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/passpoint.md

 ## Venue information

 Starting with Windows 11, version 23H2, Windows supports the Passpoint venue information feature, which allows network operators to provide an HTTPS web URL that links to more information about the venue.
-When the network provides this URL, Windows will display a "Venue information" link next to the connected Wi-Fi network in Quick Settings.
-For automatic connections, Windows will trigger a notification that directly links to the URL.
+When the network provides this URL, Windows displays a "Venue information" link next to the connected Wi-Fi network in Quick Settings.
+For automatic connections, Windows triggers a notification that directly links to the URL.

 ## Roaming consortium membership

-Starting with Windows 11, version 23H2, Windows will include the roaming consortium selection element in the association request frames if the matching profile includes a roaming consortium organization identifier (RCOI).
+Starting with Windows 11, version 23H2, Windows includes the roaming consortium selection element in the association request frames if the matching profile includes a roaming consortium organization identifier (RCOI).

 ## Older releases